Democratic-Social Movement (Poland)

 The Democratic-Social Movement (Ruch Demokratyczno-Społeczny, RDS) was a political party in Poland.

 History

 The RDS was established on 20 April 1991 by Zbigniew Bujak as a breakaway from the Citizens' Movement for Democratic Action.
 It went on to receive 0.5% of the vote and win one seat in the Sejm in the October 1991 parliamentary elections.

-In June 1992 the party merged with the Polish Social Democratic Union, Labour Solidarity and some members of the Polish Socialist Party to form Labour United.
+In June 1992 the party merged with the Polish Social Democratic Union, Labour Solidarity and some members of the Polish Socialist Party to form the party Labour Union.